 My child did not get a place at the school we applied to.
 Can I complain to the Ombudsman?

 In some cases, yes.
-The Ombudsman is not another level of appeal and cannot question decisions if they were taken properly and fairly by the admissions authority (the body making the decision on a place) or the appeal panel.
+The Ombudsman is not another level of appeal and cannot question decisions if they were taken properly by the admissions authority (the body making the decision on a place) or the appeal panel.

 You can also complain if you have asked for an appeal and the admissions authority has not arranged an appeal hearing for you within a reasonable time.